 I'd like to mention that if you haven't bought your text yet, and you're willing to work with an eBook, you can get your eBook and LaunchPad access for about \$65.
 You can highlight the eBook, and print any pages that you want.
 It's a pretty good deal, if you don't mind reading on an eReader or your computer.
-Just go to LaunchPad and select "Purchase access to LaunchPad," or go to the LWIT bookstore and tell them you need to purchase access to LaunchPad for this class.
+Just go to LaunchPad and select "Purchase access to LaunchPad."